-The cost for an Apollo Mission Day is:
+The cost for our Apollo Mission Day is:

 Price includes all materials and specialist equipment.

-The planetarium and Moon Rocks drop-in activities need to take place in a large hall, other activities can use any space within the school that can accommodate up to 30 pupils (classroom, library, etc).
+The Mobile Planetarium needs to be in a large hall.
+Other activities can use any space within the school/venue that can accommodate up to 30 students (classroom, library, etc).
 The planetarium is for indoor use only and needs a floor space measuring 6 x 6 metres plus a height of 3.2 metres.
 The floor space needs to be clean and dry.
 Access to electricity is essential.

-Once you’ve read and agreed to our Workshop Terms & Conditions, please use the Workshop Booking Form to make your booking.
+To make a booking, first read our Booking guidelines to make sure we can meet each other’s requirements.
+And if everything looks good, complete an online Booking form.
 If you need to talk through any aspects of your booking before filling out the form, call us on 01424 420968 or send us an email.